Staining TypesCream and Brown Photographic Beauty Site Launch Website 53

 Negative Staining:

-it is also called indirect staining.
+It is also called indirect staining.
 In which bacterial cells are not stained but are made visible against a dark background.
 Acidic is used in this staining.
 Acidic staining is a negative charge, therefore it does not fix with the negative charge bacterial cell.
 On the other hand, it forms deposits around the cell, resulting in the appearance of bacterial cell clusters.

 Staining Types